Skip to main content

 3. Record update callbacks

 If these options are in use, ensure they have processed all the log data before the logs are deleted.
-Otherwise, the dependent data could be out of sync (2 & 3 don't always use the transaction logs).
+Otherwise, the dependent data could be out of sync.
+Deferred indexes and record update callbacks do not always use transaction logs.

 7. Copy your new FairCom server directory in its entirety into the existing Server directory.
 Note you might want to protect your existing ctsrvr.cfg and ctsrvr.set files so you don't lose any custom settings.
 Also, review the new ctsrvr.cfg file accompanying any FairCom server upgrade to leverage new best practice settings.